Const Keyword In C++ - C++ Programming Tutorial

 3. Pointer to constant variable

-It means the pointer points to the value of a const variable that cannot change.
+It signifies that the pointer is directed towards the value of a constant variable that remains unalterable.

 Example